My Account

 Key Takeaways

-Biodiversity Means Economic Health and Life Itself
+Biodiversity Drives Economic Growth and Sustains Life Itself

-In this article, we first explain why biodiversity has such far-reaching and profound implications for all investors.
-Then, we describe our framework for systematically analyzing how our investing affects and is affected by the loss of biodiversity the world is now facing.
+At American Century Investments, most of our strategies involve investing in companies, industries and countries that depend on and impact biodiversity.
+This article discusses why biodiversity has such far-reaching and profound implications for investors.
+It also describes the framework for analyzing how our investing impacts and is affected by the damaging loss of biodiversity the world now faces.

 What Is Biodiversity?